M66B/FairEmail/FAQ.md

 The message *...
 Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively aborted an existing connection.
+This can for example happen when connectivity was abruptly lost.
+A typical example is turning on flight mode.

 Possible causes are: